MERTON EDUCATION PARTNERSHIP

 19. What should I do if I am considering whether this is the right school for my child/young person?

-• Contact details at the school.
+• Contact the school.

 • Arrange to speak with the Headteacher to discuss the child and provision.